 The Peter J. Tobin College of BusinessQueens Campus, Staten Island Campus, Manhattan Campus

-The program provides faculty and students a shared understanding of the purpose of majoring in business and what graduating seniors are expected to know or to be able to do at the end of their course of study.
-The program’s objectives, which are assessed to determine whether students are achieving the outcomes, include the following:
+The program provides faculty and students a shared understanding of the purpose of majoring in business and expectations for graduating seniors to know or to be able to do at the end of their course of study.
+Assessment of the program’s objectives determine whether students are achieving the outcomes, which include the following:

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice:

 Admission Office - Queens Campus

 The Business Data Science track exposes students to skills that are necessary to make data-driven decisions in business applications.
 The interdisciplinary major emphasizes data visualization, predictive analytics, big data, and forecasting.
 The student may extend analytical tools to areas such as econometrics, accounting information systems, FinTech, consumer insights/behavior, and insurance risk analysis.
 When choosing this track, students will have broad exposure to analytics in the business disciplines.

 Accounting Systems are designed to support all accounting functions and activities including auditing, financial accounting and reporting, managerial accounting, and tax reporting activities.
 The most widely adopted accounting systems technology are auditing and financial reporting applications.
 When choosing this track, students will learn about the following systems: human resources, data, software, information technology infrastructure, and internal controls.